Uriel's machine.

 Declination is the angle of the sun in relation to the celestial equator.
 The declination of the sun is caused by the oblique angle of earth's rotation in relation to the sun.
 It changes with the position of the earth in its orbit around the sun over the course of the year.

-The declination of the sun effects its rising and setting point, and how high it is when it crosses the meridian.
+In other words, the Sun is 23 degrees above the equator at midsummer, and 23 degrees below it at midwinter.
+With all the angles in-between as the year progresses.
+The declination of the sun effects its rising and setting point, and how high it is when it crosses the meridian - the North/South line.

-Latitude also effects azimuth, so an Uriel's machine in France would be different to one made in the Orkney islands.
-Nevertheless, declination is always the same so it doesn't matter where you are, just so long as you can see the horizon.
+Latitude also effects the rising and setting points so an Uriel's machine in France would be different to one made in the Orkney islands.

 So far so good?